kattasaratchandra/PlaywrightTestFramework/README.md

 4. for non interactive web elements its recommended to yse getByText()
 5. its not recommended to use css/xpath as dom keep changing while interacting.
 6. if the locator contains multiple elements they playwright throws error "strict mode violation"
 7. its not recommended to use first/last/nth element methods for which one locator has multiple elements
+8. We can use locator.filter({ }) method to filter the list of elements either by using hasText: or has: another locator
+9. best use of filter on parent locator is we get to access child elements even if we accessed one already. we can chain and go to other child element and do actions on other child as well. we can as well do chain filter method
+10. We can even chain filters on locator to get the specific element
+11. Getbyrole().click() method throw error "strict role violation" if mulitple elements has same role.
+If we use either .count() or .all() it wont throw any error
+12. We recommend prioritzing user visible locatorslike text or accessible role instead of using CSS that is tied to the implementation and could break when the page changes.

 ----------------------------------------------------